Middle Fork of the Feather River (Devil's Canyon)

 Sieve (V).
 There was a line, but off 6 inches left, land in crack between two rocks, off 2 inches right, and you drop into a sieve of death.
 Walked with marginal effort on the right.

-Juicy (V-).
-A long class IV lead in opens up to an eddy on the left.
+Landslide (V-).
+A long class IV lead in opens up to an eddy on the right.
 Scout from there, portaging could be possible, but you would have to bang your way out the bottom.
 The entry was a 5-6 foot boof, which then immediately flowed left into a hole.
 There was also the opportunity over cutting left too hard and paddling into a room of doom on the other side of the hole.

 - Eat the Meat (V).
 A super huge double hole.
 In the middle is a rocky cluster to beat you before you drop into the bottom HUGE hole.

 Right or Hole (IV).
 The river drops off of a large shelf.
 The line is to drive right onto the cushion forming off the wall, and ride it around the hole.
-If you don’t get enough umph then you will end up in the very large hole in the middle.
+If you don't get enough umph then you will end up in the very large hole in the middle.
 There also looked to be a boof line on the left 2 feet of the river.
+This is the top of Devil's Canyon proper.

 - Before the Portage (V).
 A huge rapid with 2 large holes at the top before the river splits.
 The final drop on the right of the split is easy, the left side has a large hole that is also a bit sieved out.
 Scout or portage on the left.
 To do a complete portage requires team work up and around the house sized boulders at the bottom.